jessiedouglas/cssi_102/day5/day5.md

 9. They have now saved their changes but only locally.
 To make their remote repository aware of the updates they've made locally, they must push these changes to their remote repository on Github.
 The command `git push origin master` will send these local changes to the remote repository hosted on Github.
 Have students refresh their Github repository to verify that their changes have been synced to their remote repository.

-## Notes on Friday

-Fridays, especially the first and second Fridays of the course, are intentionally designed with no new content.
-These "flex days" are critical for student success - the extra time spent without the addition of new material allows them to deepen their understanding by shifting from cognitive to autonomous performance.

-This mini-project sprint that allows them to brainstorm ideas and then try to implement them is one of the best ways to offer a comprehensive review of the topics covered earlier in the week.

-That said, if it has become apparent that a specific concept proved more of a stumbling block than was anticipated, that concept is critical to know moving forward,  and a large subset of students are experiencing difficulty with that topic, then **if an instructor wants to offer a review session for that subset of students which covers these topics in a little more detail and formality, the team should try to adjust to make that happen.**